A method for applying standardized, customizable "similar soils" rules to site-level data derived from various sources.

 Value

-A data.frame containing inputs and two new columns: similar_dist
+A data.frame containing inputs and three new columns:

 Details